ralphbean/fedora-hubs-prototype/README.rst

   we can emit events over EventSource to tell only *those* widgets on any connected clients to redraw themselves.

+As an aside, it became clear to me when making the diagram in the next section that, if we use handlebars.js and get rid of the server-side template rendering, then 1) the data returned by AJAX requests at page load and 2) the data pushed by the EventSource server can be *the exact same data*.
+It will simplify and streamline the responsibilities of the pieces if the backend is worried *only* about these per-widget JSON responses.

 A picture is worth...
 ---------------------

-Aside, it became clear to me when making the diagram below that, if we use handlebars.js and get rid of the server-side template rendering, then 1) the data returned by AJAX requests at page load and 2) the data pushed by the EventSource server can be *the exact same data*.
-It will simplify and streamline the responsibilities of the pieces if the backend is worried *only* about these per-widget JSON responses.
+This is more "proposal" territory.
+None of this is implemented, but here are some more details on how the whole thing should work together.

 .. figure:: https://raw.githubusercontent.com/ralphbean/fedora-hubs-prototype/develop/docs/diagram.png
    :scale: 50 %